Information About ASSET Test

 Get in touch with your advisor, counselor or Office of Student Services to get more details on this.
 The cost of taking the tests also depends on the colleges.

-ASSET PreparationIf you have a particular course or profession in mind, you shall definitely take the ASSET test seriously.
-There are some students who do not realize how ASSET has an impact on their postsecondary studies and how it can change the course of their future.
+ASSET PreparationIf you have a particular course or profession in mind, you shall definitely take the test seriously.
+There are some students who do not realize how the test has an impact on their postsecondary studies and how it can change the course of their future.
 Such students are doomed to failure.
-It is the wise students who understand the importance of ASSET and prepare for it timely.
+It is the wise students who understand its importance and prepare for it timely.
 Instead of waiting for their colleges to guide them, they reach out to different resources and gather all the information they require.
 Likewise, they are proactive in preparation as well.

 Your first source of reference should be the website www.act.org.
 This website contains a Student Guide that contains details about the ASSET, its different tests, sample questions for each test for reference and some preparation tips for each test.
 For a novice, this guide shall certainly prove to be helpful.
 The website also contains details of the different tests.
 These details pertain to the test breakup for each subject along with the proportion of testing items based on each classification of the test syllabus.